Running a right to rent check is a legal requirement for landlords in the UK and should be carried out on every prospective tenant.

 The right to rent check has been a legal requirement since February 2016 when it was rolled out across England.

-Before letting your residential property out to a tenant or lodger, you must ascertain whether they are legally allowed to rent property in England.
+Before renting out your property to a tenant or lodger, you need to confirm they're legally allowed to rent in England.
+This check applies to all tenants over 18, even if:

 It is against the law to discriminate against a person because of where they are from.
 As such, a right to rent check must be run on all prospective tenants before they move in.